 "Thanks.
 Truck will be there in 30 minutes.
 Good luck."
 Lila liked to talk to Donny about her feelings, but not too much.
 Still, she kept telling him, and it seemed to help her.

 Now Donny had half an hour to kill.
-Far from the main plantation, New Sanctuary was peaceful.
+Far from the grid, New Sanctuary was peaceful.
 He would have a little time to himself today, and he wasn't going to waste it.
 Off in a far corner of New Sanctuary, Jack and Donny had started a marijuana field years earlier.
 The stuff was pretty popular at Sanctuary, and the main gardens were always wafting with the smell of the burned buds.